Sonya Renee Taylor: Slam poetry career

-Spoken word as hip hop

-While hip hop is traditionally thought of in terms of music, graffiti, break dancing, and deejaying it also includes other creative forms like film, spoken word, autobiographies, literature and journalism.
-Hip hop began as a creative way to express complicated emotions surrounding the experience of being marginalized and oppressed, and as a source of activism.
-The notions of claiming space for the self and one's community and expressing your agency through having a voice and opinions are central themes in the creation of hip hop.
-Hip hop has roots in African traditions and art, incorporating rhythms and storytelling, using a combination of the human voice and instruments.
-Spoken word specifically is a "deeply rooted tradition that has manifested itself in a stream of poets that have served as clarifiers of the 'ultimate realities' that Black people face."
+Contributions to body liberation movements

-In her work, Taylor sets out telling a story that makes the reader or listener wonder and question about the meaning of the work, challenging their understanding of the themes or topics they just took in.
-She has written articles about the intersections of race and gender on the topic of body positivity, critiquing the current ideas society has around the movement, making it more inclusive and claiming space for those who have been noticeably left out of the conversation.
-"Our society tells us fatness is not beautiful.
+Taylor has written about the intersections of race, gender, and sexuality as they pertain to the concept of body positivity, critiquing the mainstreaming of the body positivity movement and claiming space for those who have been noticeably left out of the conversation.
+She writes: "Our society tells us fatness is not beautiful.
 Blackness is not beautiful.
-So even while reclaiming size diversity as beautiful, the presence of Blackness complicates the narrative...It is this unwillingness to wade through the murky waters of race that make Black and Brown women invisible even in the places where we say we are trying to make people seen."
+So even while reclaiming size diversity as beautiful, the presence of Blackness complicates the narrative... [i]t is this unwillingness to wade through the murky waters of race that make Black and Brown women invisible even in the places where we say we are trying to make people seen."

 Works

 In 2010 Taylor released her first book, A Little Truth on Your Shirt, a collection of her poetry that has been described as challenging, asking the reader hard questions.
 She was included in several different anthologies, including Elephant Engine High Dive Revival, Junkyard Ghost Revival Anthology, Just Like a Girl: A Manifesta, Spoken Word Revolution Redux, and Growing Up Girl: An Anthology of Voices from Marginalized Spaces.
-She was also featured in various journals and magazines including Domain Magazine, Reality Magazine, Off Our Backs, The City Morgue, and X Magazine.
-She's made appearances on networks like CBS News, MTV, BET, TVOne, Oxygen Network, CNN, PBS, and NPR as well as on HBO's Def Poetry Jam.
+Taylor was also featured in various journals and magazines including Domain Magazine, Reality Magazine, Off Our Backs, The City Morgue, and X Magazine.
+She has made appearances on networks like CBS News, MTV, BET, TVOne, Oxygen Network, CNN, PBS, and NPR as well as on HBO's Def Poetry Jam.

 In 2018, Taylor published The Body is Not an Apology: The Power of Radical Self-Love.
 In February 2021, the second edition of the book became a New York Times best-seller, placing at #6 in the Advice, How-To & Miscellaneous category.

 In 2021, Taylor edited The Routledge International Handbook of Fat Studies, alongside Cat Pausé.

 In 2022, as part of the launch for their 12-week global Institute for Radical Permission, Taylor authored The Journal of Radical Permission with fellow author and poet adrienne maree brown.

+Taylor's most recent book, The Book of Radical Answers, an advice book for children, was published by Penguin Random House in October 2023.